 - Artemis Fusion-Guided Targeted Biopsy and 3D Tumor Mapping

 At our center, we use more specific FDA-approved biomarkers to determine if further testing is indicated.
-These include PSA and Free PSA, PSA/volume = PSA density, and the new PHI (Prostate Health Index) which includes these as well as [-2] pro PSA.
-A new 4KScore® Test evaluates the risk of having a high-grade tumor (learn more at http://www.opkolab.com/4Kscore_Test.html)
+These include PSA and Free PSA, PSA/volume = PSA density.
+A new 4KScore® Test evaluates the risk of having a high-grade tumor (learn more at https://www.4kscore.com/patients)

 Multiparametic MRI & 3D Prostate Mapping

 Prostate ultrasound has many uses, but it cannot accurately identify all prostate cancer tumors within the gland.
 Prostate ultrasound can only detect about 40% of prostate cancers.
 Multiparametric MRI has been shown to have a sensitivity (detection rate) of over 90% for clinically important prostate cancer when the study is performed with modern equipment and interpreted by highly skilled radiology physicians who have advanced training in the interpretation of these images.
 Our imaging partners in Sarasota offer advanced Magnetic Resonance Imaging (MRI) with modern MRI equipment, and multiparametric imaging software installed so that excellent quality prostate MRI studies are performed.
 Multiparametric MRI allows us to see the difference between healthy and cancerous prostate tissue with much higher accuracy than ultrasound.
 3T Multiparametric MRI gives us a 3-dimensional (3D) map of the prostate with the location, size and shape of suspected tumor(s).
 When we integrate the information from biomarkers with MRI imaging, a more precise assessment of the risk of prostate cancer can be made and better advice can be given about the need for a prostate biopsy.